Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 - Is this the only toothpaste you're going to use?
 Consider whether you're planning to use this paste in combination with another type of toothpaste.
 For example, perhaps you'd rather opt for a gum-focused whitening toothpaste in combination with a regular paste for a more clean feeling.
 If that's the case, it'll be pointless to opt for a minty fresh whitening toothpaste as well.

 - How soon do you want to see the results?
-As we've seen from this curated list, some kinds of toothpaste offer visible changes in the color of your teeth in as little as three to five days.
+As we've seen from this curated list, some kinds of toothpaste offer visible changes in the colour of your teeth in as little as three to five days.
 If you don't mind waiting a little longer, you may be able to spend less.

 - Do you want a fresh feeling?
 How important is that fresh feeling to you?
 If you want a toothpaste that'll leave you with minty fresh breath, it'll be best to opt for one that's described as giving this effect and avoid the more salty-tasting kinds of toothpaste.

 - Budget: The big difference between many of the best whitening toothpaste on our list is price.
-All our testers, including myself, attested that they saw some change to the color of their teeth during the testing process, regardless of whether the toothpaste cost $20 or $8.
+All our testers, including myself, attested that they saw some change to the colour of their teeth during the testing process, regardless of whether the toothpaste cost $20 or $8.
 Consider your budget and what your other priorities are before deciding on the best whitening toothpaste for you.

 Teeth whitening ingredients to look out for

 There are a few key ingredients to have on your radar when looking for whitening toothpaste including whitening products like hydrogen peroxide, along with abrasive material for a deeper scrub.
-Dr Kailesh Solanki, who specializes in aesthetic and restorative dentistry, says, "Whitening toothpaste which contains blue optic brighteners also coats the teeth, giving a brighter effect, but this still won't penetrate the deeper layers of the enamel to change the color of the teeth."
+Dr Kailesh Solanki, who specializes in aesthetic and restorative dentistry, says, "Whitening toothpaste which contains blue optic brighteners also coats the teeth, giving a brighter effect, but this still won't penetrate the deeper layers of the enamel to change the colour of the teeth."

 Hydrogen peroxide

 This is a bleaching agent found in many cleaning and household products - but don't panic, the concentration of the chemical in teeth whitening toothpaste is tiny.
-Despite this, it can still have a noticeable effect on the color of your teeth over time.
+Despite this, it can still have a noticeable effect on the colour of your teeth over time.

 Carbamide peroxide